Prostate Problems in Men | Prostate & Erectile Dysfunction Specialist

 Though small, your prostate plays a very important role in reproduction.
 It’s accountable for producing seminal fluid, which mixes with semen and helps sperm move and fertilize eggs.

 As men get older, their prostate grows in size.
 This is normal among all men and begins around the age of 40.
 By the time you are 50 or 60 years old, your small, quarter-sized prostate gland may grow to be the size of your fist.
 In most cases, an enlarged prostate is a benign condition, but it could be a warning sign of cancer and should be monitored.

 Which erectile dysfunction treatments are available for prostate problems?

-Trident Health Group is the leading provider in Southern Los Angeles for the innovative Primewave AWT Protocol, a scientifically-proven procedure that stimulates the nerves in your penis.
+Trident Health Group is the leading provider in Southern California for the innovative Primewave AWT Protocol, a scientifically-proven procedure that stimulates the nerves in your penis.
 Your provider uses a special device that transports sound waves to pump up the blood flow in your penis and promote new vessel growth during a few short, painless treatments.

 Better blood flow leads to better, longer-lasting erections.